top of page

 Why should I schedule regular massages?

-• Lowers heart rate - affecting blood pressure
+• Lowers heart rate, affecting blood pressure

 • Manages pain and releases tension